 The registrar's office provides the most up-to-date final examination information for each term.

-The Fall 2021 December exam schedule will be posted here when it is available.
+The Fall 2022 December exam schedule will be posted here when it is available.
 The exam schedule will be updated to reflect any changes.
 Please check the schedule again prior to the start of exams to confirm your exam dates, time, and location.

 Exam procedures and regulations